Larry Emdur: Early life and career

-TV career
+TV host career

+Emdur debuted as host of a national primetime television show in 1989, aged 24, fronting 10 TV Australia's Family Double Dare.
+The show was an Australian version of the Nickelodeon franchise.

-Emdur is known as the host of The Price Is Right on the Nine Network, which he hosted from 1993 to 1998, before its cancellation.
-It was then revived on 23 June 2003 and ran until 24 November 2005, when it was cancelled due to poor ratings and high costs of production.
-To commemorate the United States version's 40th season in 2011–12, on a July 2011 trip to the United States, Emdur called down a contestant and served as a guest host for Cliff Hangers, under recommendation of host Drew Carey.
+Emdur hosted of the local version The Price Is Right on the Nine Network, from 1993 to 1998, before its cancellation.
+It was revived on 23 June 2003 and ran until 24 November 2005, when it was again cancelled due to declining ratings and the high cost of production.

+To commemorate the 40th season of the United States version in 2011–12, on a July 2011 trip to the United States, Emdur called down a contestant and served as a guest host for Cliff Hangers, under recommendation of host Drew Carey.
 Emdur also modelled a trip to Australia in one of the two showcases that are presented on the United States version.
-Emdur was one of numerous hosts who have hosted the format to appear as part of the 40th anniversary celebration.
+Emdur was one of numerous people who have hosted the format to appear as part of the 40th anniversary celebration.

 Emdur filled in for Daryl Somers on the family show Hey Hey It's Saturday.
 After being "rested" by the Nine Network following the cancellation of The Price Is Right, Emdur became host of the Seven Network's Wheel of Fortune.
 His contract with Seven was signed hours after his deal with the Nine Network expired.
 While in the first few weeks of his run with Seven's Wheel in the 5:00 pm weekday timeslot, Emdur continued to appear simultaneously on Nine in re-runs of The Price Is Right, until Bert's Family Feud took over the 5:30 pm timeslot on Nine in mid-February 2006.
-On 19 June 2006, news emerged of Wheel of Fortunes cancellation at the end of the 2006 season.
+On 19 June 2006, news emerged that Wheel of Fortune was to be cancelled at the end of the 2006 season.
 Channel 10's Rove Live then started a campaign to "Save Larry Emdur", although Seven soon put an end to Rove's jokes by issuing a statement that Emdur would be staying with the Seven Network.

 Emdur has also been a fill-in host for It Takes Two and has filled in for Andrew O'Keefe on Weekend Sunrise and David Koch on Sunrise.

 Emdur signed up with Network Ten in 2007.
 He had joined up to host a new show Celebrity Dog School, which began airing in February.

-Emdur is currently co-hosting The Morning Show with Kylie Gillies, a morning talk show airing on the Seven Network.
-The show began in mid-2007.
+Emdur is currently co-hosting The Morning Show with Kylie Gillies, a morning talk show airing on the Seven Network, which began in mid-2007.